KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 +++
 title = "Buffers"
-description = "Which OpenGL version to target and how" date = 2022-12-10 weight = 1
-draft = false
+description = "How to store data for our triangle on the GPU with OpenGL.
+Hello Vertex Buffer Objects." date = 2022-12-03 weight = 1 draft = false template="book.html"
-template="book.html"

 [taxonomies]
 categories = ["Devlog"]
-tags = ["GameDev", "OpenGL", "Context", "Renderer"] [extra] toc = true keywords = "Game Development, GameDev, OpenGL, Graphics Programming"
+tags = ["OpenGL", "Context", "Renderer"]
+[extra]
+toc = true
+keywords = "OpenGL, Vertex Buffer, VBO"
 +++

 First and foremost, we need buffers.
-Buffers are "dumb" blobs of data living in the memory of the graphics device<sup>1</sup>.
+Buffers are "dumb" blobs of data living in the memory of the graphics device [^1].

-They can contain vertices, indices(kinda like vertex ID's) but also "shader variables"(uniforms) and more.
-In OpenGL, they are called buffer objects.
+They can contain vertices, indices, but also shader variables and more.

+The only important things for now are the vertices.
+Vertices(plural of Vertex), are essentially single points in 3D space.
+Multiple vertices make up a geometric shape(usually 3 vertices become a single triangle).
+3D objects are generally made out of many triangles.
+A quad is made out of 2 touching triangles.
+That said, a vertex isn't just about the position in 3D space, but also about other per-vertex data, like the color, or texture coordinates, but more about that later.

+In OpenGL, those blobs of data are stored as buffer objects.
-The most basic thing we need are so called "vertex buffer objects".
+The most basic thing we need are so called "Vertex Buffer Objects", or VBO's in short.
 Buffer objects that contain the vertex data.

-> <sup>1</sup> That said, the driver is free to use the memory however it wants, and can even allocate
-> on the stack and heap, so there is no guarantee where the memory will be ultimately allocated
+> [^1] That said, the driver is free to use the memory however it wants, and can even allocate on the stack and heap, so there is no guarantee where the memory will be ultimately allocated.
+What is certain is that our GPU can access the data.

 So let us create a simple function in our `playground.rs` to create our vertex buffer.
 This is our "safe abstraction" over the unsafe FFI calls for now.